dbourkey/mtr/README.md

 A MTR implementation written in golang, completely without shell-execs.

+This is forked from https://github.com/grafana/mtr which was forked from https://github.com/tonobo/mtr

+# Original Docs (Outdated) - Relevant to https://github.com/tonobo/mtr

 Just install with the following command:
 ```
 go get -u github.com/tonobo/mtr